pgbackrest/pgbackrest/README.md

 #### `command` section

-The `command` section defines the location of external commands that are used by PgBackRest.
+The `command` section defines the location of external commands that are used by pgBackRest.

 ##### `cmd-psql` key